exonum/exonum-doc/src/advanced/service-testing.md

 # Service Testing

-You can test Exonum services with the help of the [**exonum-testkit**][exonum-testkit] crate.
-The crate allows to test transaction execution and APIs in the synchronous environment (that is, without consensus algorithm and network operation involved).
+You can test Exonum services with the help of the Exonum TestKit.
+It allows to test transaction execution and APIs in the synchronous environment (that is, without consensus algorithm and network operation involved).
 Tests are executed in the same system process as the service code itself, allowing to more easily debug service business logic (for example, panics).

+This document describes testing of Rust services with [**exonum-testkit**][exonum-testkit] crate, for Java instructions please refer to the [documentation][java-testkit].

 ## Installation